 Gathering Our Voices

-Summer-Rain Bentham, Manager, Indigenous Women’s Program at BWSS spoke at Gathering Our Voices Youth Conference held in Vancouver.
+Summer-Rain, Manager, Indigenous Women’s Program at BWSS spoke at Gathering Our Voices Youth Conference held in Vancouver.
 Sponsored by the BC Association of Aboriginal Friendship Centres.
 Her presentation focused on gender-based violence, stolen sisters, the pain of the families and loved ones of those who have gone.
-Her powerful speak is available to watch below.
+Her powerful speech is available to watch below.

 How to Support Refugees Facing Intimate Partner Violence